last-one/Pytorch_Realtime_Multi-Person_Pose_Estimation/README.md

 - Set the train data dir , train mask dir, train json filepath and val data dir, val mask dir, val json filepath.
 - Train the model `sh train.sh`.

+## Notice

-When you want to train some other datasets, please change the code: [Mytransforms.py](https://github.com/last-one/pytorch_realtime_multi-person_pose_estimation/blob/master/Mytransforms.py#L158), [CocoFolder.py](https://github.com/last-one/pytorch_realtime_multi-person_pose_estimation/blob/master/CocoFolder.py#125) to correspond to your datasets.
+- When you want to train some other datasets, please change the code: [Mytransforms.py](https://github.com/last-one/pytorch_realtime_multi-person_pose_estimation/blob/master/Mytransforms.py#L158), [CocoFolder.py](https://github.com/last-one/pytorch_realtime_multi-person_pose_estimation/blob/master/CocoFolder.py#125) to correspond to your datasets.
 Besides, please ensure '0' corresponds to background.
+- The converted model and my code are used BGR to train and test images.

 ## Citation
 Please cite the paper in your publocations if it helps your research: